Keith Getty: Recognition

 Keith Getty received the O.B.E.
-Officer of the Order of the British Empire (OBE) from Queen Elizabeth II.
+(Officer of the Order of the British Empire) from Queen Elizabeth II, becoming the first church musician of the modern era to be given the award for contribution to music and hymn writing.

-Getty has received honorary doctorates from Lancaster Bible College and Dallas Baptist University.
+Getty has received honorary doctorates from Lancaster Bible College and Dallas Baptist University, and he has been awarded the Freedom of the City of Lisburn.